rajivpant/ragbot/README.md

 🧠 Custom conversation decorators help the chatbot better understand the context, resulting in more accurate and relevant responses, surpassing the capabilities of out of the box GPT-4 implementations.

-A Django web app for rbot is currently under development.
+A web app for rbot is currently under development.
 Stay tuned for updates on this project!

 Developed by [Rajiv Pant](https://github.com/rajivpant) The first version was inspired by